 A $640 million terminal that would eventually export 44 million tons of coal at a private brownfield site near Longview, Wash.
 It’s a joint venture of Australia’s Ambre Energy and Arch Coal, the second-largest coal producer in the U.S.

 Trains: 16 trains/day (8 full and 8 empty)

 Train Cars: 960/day

 What’s Next: On April 29, 2016, the Washington Department of Ecology and Cowlitz County released a draft report environmental impact statement.
 It determined that coal dust, greenhouse gas emissions, noise and traffic congestion are among the environmental impacts from the proposed coal export terminal.
 In September 2013, U.S. Army Corps of Engineers announced split from what was to be a joint review process.
-They will conduct a “separate but synchronized environmental review and public scoping process.”
+It conducted a “separate but synchronized environmental review and public scoping process.”
 The Corps released its draft on Sept.
 30,2016 and plans to issue the final version on Nov.
 29, 2016.
 The draft EIS was narrower in scope than that of Washington state.
 It was favorable to the proposal but cited traffic congestion, railroad noise, and impacts on wildlife and wetlands as impacts.
 For more information on how to submit comments and to learn details for the public meetings visit the official EIS website.